 Uncrackable Encryption Likely Demanded by Big Businesses: Phones They Own Could Be Listened to by Competing Businesses

-Recent news reports about encryption on common devices, like smartphones, said some of it is so strong that law enforcement agencies were unable to crack it without manufacturers’ help.
-That help was denied, impeded, or delayed.
+Recent news reports about encryption on common devices, like smartphones, said some of it is so strong that law enforcement agencies were unable to crack it without manufacturers’ help and maybe even with manufacturers’ help.
+That help was denied or impeded.
+Access was delayed until a third party found a way in.
 Those reports focused on consumers’ demands for privacy, but most consumers can have full privacy with less than completely uncrackable encryption, because most consumers are not interesting enough to attract expensive high-level efforts at cracking their security, although not all consumers can tell if they’re of sufficient interest.

 Businesses in Competition

-However, the reports left out, I think, a major reason why the manufacturers did not want the encryption broken: Many of their larger customers are businesses who buy devices by the tens of thousands each year.
+The reports left out, I think, a major reason why the manufacturers did not want the encryption broken: Many of their larger customers are businesses who buy devices by the tens of thousands each, every year.
 Those business customers not only don’t want anyone cracking the security on the devices they use but do want to know what their competitors are up to.
-That’s practically a contradiction but never mind: Large businesses don’t want to be spied on by other businesses.
+That’s almost a contradiction but never mind: Large businesses don’t want to be spied on by other businesses.

 Businesses, therefore, will be happier buying their devices from manufacturers who can deliver strong encryption with those devices, especially if all else is equal.